narennravi/AWS_SamCLI-Lambda-Test__Cloud-deploy/README.md

-I have provided Prerequisites --> In pdf.format which would be more helpful to you.
+I have provided "Prerequisites - SAM Serverless application" --> In pdf.format which would be more helpful to you.